9 Top Kitchen Trends You Need To Know About

 9. Open Shelving

 On the pro side, open shelving creates a light and airy look in the kitchen.
-It allows you to highlight decorative dishes, cookbooks, and kitchen accessories, and glassware can sparkle in the open.

 The transparent look helps make small kitchens appear more prominent.
 Open shelves also provide easy access to frequently used items.